 2020 in Culture and Society

-When the ball dropped on New Year's Eve, we not only left 2019 behind, but we also left a decade behind.
+When the ball dropped at 11:59 on New Year's Eve 2019, we not only left 2019 behind, but we also left an entire decade behind.
 Here are a couple of familiar references to 2020 from our society and culture.

 The most obvious reference to 2020 relates to vision.
 Have you ever heard someone say they have 20/20 vision?
 Notice the way it is written.
 If you have 20/20 vision, you can see clearly at a distance of 20 feet away.

-2020 Marks the Start of Three Distinct Time Periods
+2020 Marked the Start of Three Distinct Time Periods